-WWF spoke with Ming Yao, a member of WWF’s wildlife conservation team who has worked closely with ivory demand reduction projects, to learn more about her point of view on China’s ivory ban and how it has influenced consumer behavior in her country.
+WWF spoke with Ming Yao, a member of WWF’s wildlife conservation team who has worked closely with elephant ivory demand reduction projects, to learn more about her point of view on China’s ivory ban and how it has influenced consumer behavior in her country.

 Forests are very important to us, and to many different species.
 WWF is working to address the threats to forests, and protect the species that call them home.
 Check out some of the animals who hang out in forests.

 As the second largest tropical forest park in the world, Salonga is a global treasure.
 It is home for bonobos and one of the last remaining habitats for the forest elephant.
 Now, a newly signed agreement brings together the Congolese Institute for Nature Conservation (ICCN) and WWF to co-manage the protected area.